ali-saeed91/vagrant-springboot-app/README.md

   6) Installing Gradle for installing the springboot application which contains features of maven and ant required for Java application packages.
   7) Cloning the application from https://github.com/spring-projects/spring-petclinic.git
   8) Installing the application along with running JUnit tests and Checkstyle testing
-  9) Running the application in the background and forwarded on localhost:8080
+  9) Running the application in the background and forwarded on localhost:8080 and 8081

 <b>TO TEST IF THE BUILD IS SUCCESSFUL AND APP IS RUNNING DO FOLLOWING:</b>